calaldees/mapOfComputing/privacy.md

 =======

 * [Your Computer Isn't Yours](https://sneak.berlin/20201112/your-computer-isnt-yours/)
     * osx Big Su 2020 - Every app load MUST contact apple.
-This is unencrypted and apple can refuse to launch your app.
+This is unencrypted and apple can refuse to launch your app
+    * [Does Apple really log every app you run?
+A technical look](https://blog.jacopo.io/en/post/apple-ocsp/) - it just sends developer certificate
+    * _Developer certificate_ isn't quite as bad as _app hash_, but it still makes apple gatekeeper and can hold other companies to ransom

 Windows 10 "Welcome to your new machine" ..
 No, it's mine ..
 I get to welcome you to it ..
 I dislike the wording.